GiaKhangLuu/server-appchat/README.md

-This is server of the app chat using SocketIO
+Server side of the app chat (NodeJS, MongoDB, SocketIO)